hayj/NLPTools/README.md

 	emb = Embeddings("glove")
 	wordVectors = emb.getVectors()

 **How it works :** all vectors will be downloaded and stored in a tmp directory (in case of googlenews vector, it will convert the bin format to a compressed txt format).
-So the next time you wil load vectors, it will automatically load vectors from disk if it was already downloaded.
+So the next time you wil load vectors, it will automatically load vectors from disk if it was already downloaded).

 Print informations about loaded vectors: